caiqueb05/Bootcamp_T-Systems_Exercicios_Linux/Angular/SpaMusic/README.md

 ### 💡 About the project:

-This project is a challenge to create a turn-based RPG game for evaluation at the T-Systems bootcamp.
+This project is a challenge to create a SPA with Angular and Typescrit and consume a music API, in this case I used Spotify, for evaluation at the T-Systems bootcamp.

 ##

 ### 🛠 Technologies used:

+- Angular
-- Pure Java
+- Typescript

 ##

 ### 📝 Knowledge put into practice:

-- OOP
-- Programming logic
+- Frontend

 ##